 Field-hunting tip

-Look in granitic greisens and hydrothermal veins country — that is the host setting where hydroplumboelsmoreite typically forms.
+Look in granitic greisens and hydrothermal veins country, the host setting where hydroplumboelsmoreite typically forms.
 If you start seeing cassiterite, quartz, wolframite in float, you are in the right ground.
 Field specimens usually show a octahedral crystals, massive habit, so train your eye for that shape before scanning the outcrop.